watchduck/discrete_helpers/discretehelpers/set_part/methods/meet_and_join/README.md

 * The meet ∧ is the coarsest partition finer than both. &nbsp; (greatest lower bound)
 * The join ∨ is the finest partition coarser than both. &nbsp; (least upper bound)

 The meet is easy to calculate.
-The join currently uses the metribute [pairs](../../metributes/pairs), which is expensive.
+The join is complicated.

 ## example